we-succeed/front_end_challenges/Zoo/README.md

 ## Design
 * Each category's max capacity is 10
-* Each animal has name, foodLevel, own character(active, lazy, immature, sensitive, eccentric, moody)
+* Each animal has name, foodLevel, own character(swimmable)
 * User can feed animals if animal's foodLevel is below...

-1. home page = zoo background. enter `start` to start
-2. main page = control section on header or aside, main zoo on main
+1. main page = control section on header, main zoo on main
 3. import or create animal with `add` button
-  3-1. click `add` will show detail card (name, category) 3-2. click `confirm` will create the animal with random foodLevel and character 3-3. `cannot add` if the capacity is 10 and disabled the category
+  3-1. click `add` will show detail card (name, category) 3-2. animal generated with own foodLevel, type, ability 3-3. `cannot add` if the capacity is 10 OR same name in the type already exist
 4. remove animal with `remove` button
   4-1. click `remove` will show all lists of animals 4-2. click animal want to remove
   4-3. click `confirm` will remove the animal
 5. feed animals if animal's foodLevel is below.. ?
-  5-1. click feed on animal card OR `autoFeed` button on control section
+  5-1. click feed on animal card
+6. clear all dead animals with clear button in header

 ## module import vs require
 * Import => provided by ES6